Pride: Sin and self-acceptance

 Inordinate self-esteem is called "pride".
-Classical Christian theology views pride as being the result of high self-esteem, and thus high self-esteem was viewed as the primary human problem, but beginning in the 20th century, "humanistic psychology" diagnosed the primary human problem as low self-esteem stemming from a lack of belief in one's "true worth."
-Carl Rogers observed that most people "regard themselves as worthless and unlovable."
+Classical Christian theology viewed pride as a consequence of high self-esteem, and therefore considered high self-esteem itself to be the root of the primary human problem.
+However, beginning in the 20th century, "humanistic psychology" diagnosed the primary human problem as low self-esteem stemming from a lack of belief in one's "true worth".
+Carl Rogers observed that most people "regard themselves as worthless and unlovable".
 Thus, they lack self-esteem.

-In the King James Bible, people exhibiting excess pride are labeled with the term, "Haughty".
+In the King James Bible, people exhibiting excess pride are labeled with the term "haughty".

 Pride goeth before destruction, and an haughty spirit before a fall.